chaitanyakolluru/provider-simpleJsonApp/README.md

 Things to note with the third resource, `deployment`:

-- This deployment simply exposes the contents of the ConfigMap from previous step and shows that we can access record MR's data from within the deployment.
+- This deployment simply exposes the contents of the ConfigMap from previous step and shows that we can access record Managed Resource's data from within the deployment.
 - As far as patches go, the only notable one appears as the second patch item patching configMap name to be used by the Deployment to refer while creating mount path in its pod.

   ```